ProspectPyxis/GeMatrix/pages/commands/setup.md

 ### game

 The name of the game to start.
 This could either use the full game name or any of its aliases.

-The command will automatically ignore spaces and symbols, so don't worry about exact matches too much.
+This command will automatically sanitize your input for you, so you don't have to worry about:
+- Capitalizing correctly
+- Using the correct symbols and spaces in the correct places (no dashes necessary for Tic-tac-toe, for example)
+- Whether to use a number or a number word (Connect 4 and Connect Four are both valid)

 If the game name is followed by a ` / ` (spaces included), what comes after the slash will automatically be set as the variant to run, if found.
+This will also be sanitized, so don't worry about it.

 ### subcommand